carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

      Clang works just like GCC by default.
 The standard -S and -c arguments work as usual (producing a native .s or .o file, respectively).

 #.
-Next, compile the C file into a LLVM bitcode file:
+Next, compile the C file into an LLVM bitcode file:

    .. code-block:: console